Scott Hoch

-Early life and amateur career
+Early life

+In 1955, Hoch was born in Raleigh, North Carolina.
+While attending Needham B. Broughton High School, he won the 1973 North Carolina High School Athletic Association (NCHSAA) men's golf state championship.

+Amateur career

-Hoch was born in Raleigh, North Carolina.
-While attending Needham B. Broughton High School, he won the 1973 NCHSAA Men's Golf State Championship.
-He was a member of the golf team at Wake Forest University before graduating in 1978.
-In 1978 Hoch reached the final of the U.S. Amateur, losing 5 & 4 to John Cook.
-He played on the winning U.S. team in the 1978 Eisenhower Trophy and the 1979 Walker Cup.
-His achievements in 1978 led to an invitation to the 1979 Masters Tournament where he tied for 34th place, the second amateur behind Bobby Clampett.
-He turned professional in 1979 after competing in the U.S. Amateur.
+Hoch was a member of the golf team at Wake Forest University before graduating in 1978.
+In 1978, Hoch reached the final of the U.S. Amateur, losing 5 & 4 to John Cook.
+His good play earned him membership for top international team competitions like the 1978 Eisenhower Trophy and the 1979 Walker Cup.
+The Americans won both events.
+His achievements in 1978 led to an invitation to the 1979 Masters Tournament where he tied for 34th place, the second low amateur only behind Bobby Clampett.

 Professional career

+In 1979, Hoch turned professional after competing in the U.S. Amateur.

 Hoch has won several tournaments, including the Western Open, the Ford Championship at Doral, the Heineken Dutch Open and the Bob Hope Chrysler Classic.
 He also won the Vardon Trophy for lowest scoring average in 1986.
 He has featured in the top 20 of the Official World Golf Ranking.

 Hoch is widely known for missing a two-foot-long putt that would have won the 1989 Masters Tournament on the first playoff hole, which he lost to Nick Faldo on the next hole.
 At the 1987 PGA Championship, Hoch three-putted the 18th hole on Sunday from inside of ten feet.
 A two-putt would have secured a playoff spot for him.

 Hoch is also well known for his infamous quote regarding playing in The Open Championship at the "home of golf" at St Andrews.
 Hoch referred to this course, considered hallowed ground by most golfers around the world, as "the worst piece of mess" he had ever seen.
 Partly due to his Open Championship criticism Hoch has been characterized as an "ugly American."
 However he has played extensively abroad and done fairly well, with three victories on the Japan Golf Tour, a victory at European Tour's 1995 Dutch Open, and multiple victories on the Korean Tour.
 He also has runner-up finishes at the 1987 Dunlop Phoenix Tournament, 1994 Casio World Open on the Japan Golf Tour, 1995 New Zealand Open on the Australasian Tour, and the 1996 Dutch Open.

 Hoch is the rare American golfer who has criticized the Ryder Cup.
 Before his participation in the 2002 event he described the Ryder Cup as "overrated" and thought that the competition had gotten too "inflammatory."